Bob Morgan, Chair

-Jeff Danner began serving on the OWASA Board on July 1, 2015 as an appointee of the Town of Chapel Hill.
-He chairs the FInance Committee and serves on the Human Resources and Executive Committees.
+Heather Payne joined the OWASA Board in July 2013 as an appointee of the Town of Chapel Hill.
+She chairs the Board's Natural Resources and Technical Systems Committee and serves on the Human Resources Committees.

 Ms. Ayankoya earned her Bachelor of Science degree in Laboratory Animal Science and a certification in Waste Management from North Carolina Agricultural and Technical State University.